75 Macro-Friendly Foods (with a Printable List)

 • Tomatoes, including cherry tomatoes, Roma tomatoes, beefsteak, or heirloom varieties

-• Red, Yukon or Idaho potatoes
+• Red, Yukon, or Idaho potatoes

 Seasonal fruits like peaches, plums, and pears are also great when they are in season.